-In the future, this This arrangement may be revisited if and when the Public Utilities Commission PUC approves rules that enable the full authorities granted to Community Power programs under SB 286 and enable suppliers such as Harrisville Community Power Community Power programs to provide Electric Assistance Program customers with their discount directly.
+This arrangement may be revisited if and when the PUC approves rules that enable Community Power programs to provide Electric Assistance Program customers with their discount directly.

 3h.
 Termination of the Program

 There is no planned termination date for Harrisville Community Power.